 In this article, you'll get to know why social media listening matters and how it differs from social monitoring and learn how to make the most out of social listening tools.

 Why is social media listening important?

 - Identifying brand advocates.
 While analyzing all the discussions, mentions, and hashtags connected to your brand, you may encounter frequent buyers and people who adore your brand.
 Satisfied customers are generous with praise.
-Once you find them, show that you appreciate them, give thanks, make special offers, and offer collaboration.
+Once you find them, show that you appreciate them, make special offers, and offer collaboration.

 As you see, social media listening provides businesses with tons of pros.
 Before you implement this strategy, you need to start with social media monitoring.
 Let's make the difference between these two approaches clear.

-Social Media Listening vs Social Media Monitoring
+Social Media Listening vs. Social Media Monitoring

-How to do social media listening?
+How do you get started with social media listening?